Faith stories - Esther

 About me

-I married Garry and joined BEC 10 years ago(!)
+I married Garry and joined Bruntsfield 10 years ago now!
 I’m a creative type, and worked as an interior designer for 7 years.
-Now I’m a freelance photographer alongside my main job as full-time Mum of three - Marcy (6) Roman (3.5) and Hallie (1).
+Now I’m a freelance photographer alongside my main job as full-time Mum of three, Marcy (6) Roman (3.5) and Hallie (1).
+Becoming a mum has been one of life's biggest blessings, but I have found it hard too.

 What big global events have defined you as a person?

 Carrying and birthing my three children!
 Pregnancy is a complete wonder, but I found each pregnancy pretty tough going on the body and mind, and 2 of the 3 births were not "straight forward" which took some time to process.
-But each time, I knew God went before me, and that He was with me through all the emotions.
+But each time, I knew God went before me, that He was with me through all the emotions.
 I knew I was carried in prayer and did feel a real inner peace, even in the hardest moments.

 What’s the greatest thing you've seen the Lord do?